narain1/latex-vc/README.md

 # latex-vc
-Template for latex with version control
+Template for having version control of latex files